 3) Sarah “Sally” A. Floyd (b. c.
 1780- 1860) m.
 (1) George Brewer (2) John Wilkinson

 Her marriage license to George Brewer (son of John Brewer and Elizabeth —) is dated Jan.
 24, 1805.
 By her name and age, we can be fairly confident that Sarah Floyd Brewer was Jesse Floyd’s daughter by Sarah — (Luckett) rather than by an earlier wife.
-Sarah was listed as the wife of George Brewer in her father’s 1808 will, but George was deceased by April 1810 when Sarah administered on his estate.
+Sarah was listed as the wife of George Brewer in her father’s will written in 1808, but George was deceased by April 1810 when Sarah administered on his estate.